Display to Organize: Kitchen design ideas (part three)

 In the previous post I talk about maximizing potential by adaptation.
 Another DIY home design tip is to allow for expansion.
+When it comes to kitchen design ideas, first and foremost, I suggest maximizing functionality potential.

 Design process can start anywhere.
 Sure.
 Hard to argue with that.
 But it’s a bit daunting, too open-ended.
 Somehow, it is much easier to begin with a set of guidelines or boundaries.
 For instance, if you have a plot of land that you can build anything on, it would make sense to refer to the context for clues.
 Then, miraculously, if you are respectful of the existing conditions and pay close attention, constraints might just turn into opportunities.

-TAKE IT TO THE CEILING (kitchen design ideas)
+TAKE IT TO THE CEILING

 Problem: Wasted space above wall cabinets.